Kate Nash: Artistry

 When Nash started out, she was frequently compared to Lily Allen, as both sang with London accents.
 Nash has stated that she considers such comparisons lazy and sexist.
 Nash's success was the subject of ridicule by tabloids, which wrote about her hair, clothes, and weight and regularly featured her pimples in sidebars of shame.
 Her lyrics were frequently criticised for their mundanity and her music was described by the Daily Mail as "Little Britains Vicky Pollard set to cheap synths".
-In April 2007, elements of "Caroline's a Victim" and Allen's "LDN" were as parodied as "LDN Is a Victim" by an anonymous MySpace rapper, which mocked many successful London artists of the time and accused Nash of affecting her working-class image.
+In April 2007, elements of "Caroline's a Victim" and Allen's "LDN" were parodied as "LDN Is a Victim" by an anonymous MySpace rapper, which mocked many successful London artists of the time and accused Nash of affecting her working-class image.

-Nash stated in July 2019 that Buzzcocks were the reason she began writing songs due to their ordinary topic matter; she also stated in that interview that she was influenced by Celine Dion, the Spice Girls, Nirvana, Misteeq, the Beatles, and UK garage.
+in July 2019, Nash stated that Buzzcocks were the reason she began writing songs due to their ordinary topic matter; she also stated in that interview that she was influenced by Celine Dion, the Spice Girls, Nirvana, Misteeq, the Beatles, and UK garage.
 My Best Friend is You was influenced by punk music and 1960s girl groups, while Girl Talk was influenced by riot grrrl and Yesterday Was Forever was influenced by Pink, Blink-182, and Sum 41.
-In addition, Wild Bitch was inspired by Wendy Carlos's score for The Shining, while 9 Sad Symphonies was inspired by musical theatre and "Imperfect" was inspired by female pop singers of her teenage years, such as Stacie Orrico, Michelle Branch, Vanessa Carlton, and Ashlee Simpson.
+Wild Bitch was inspired by Wendy Carlos's score for The Shining, while 9 Sad Symphonies was inspired by musical theatre and "Imperfect" was inspired by female pop singers of her teenage years, such as Stacie Orrico, Michelle Branch, Vanessa Carlton, and Ashlee Simpson.